Click Here To Schedule A Consultation

 Why does acne cause scars?

 Acne scars develop when inflammation associated with acne lesions causes irreparable damage to the underlying skin tissue.
 The skin undergoes a natural wound-healing process to try and repair the damage.
-Part of the wound-healing process entails the formation of new collagen fibers.
+Part of the wound healing process entails the formation of new collagen fibers.
 Hypertrophic and keloid scars develop when too much new collagen is produced, resulting in a thick, firm, raised scar above the skin’s surface.
 Atrophic acne scars, including icepick, boxcar, and rolling scars, develop when too little new collagen is produced.
 Atrophic acne scars are characterized by depressions or indentations in the skin’s surface.

 Not all acne breakouts will result in acne scars.
 Some patients are more prone to developing acne scars than others.
-It is estimated that one in every five individuals that suffer from acne breakouts will develop acne scars.
+It is estimated that one in every five individuals who suffer from acne breakouts will develop acne scars.
 Inflammatory acne lesions are far more likely than non-inflammatory acne lesions to cause acne scars.
 Any acne lesion can, however, result in acne scarring.
 It is essential to start treating acne breakouts with a board-certified dermatologist like Dr. Green as soon as possible.
 Preventing an acne scar by treating the breakout is often much easier than reducing the appearance of an acne scar after it has formed.
 In addition, picking at or popping pimples exacerbates inflammation, increasing the likelihood of acne scarring.

 What do permanent acne scars look like?